chancez/goplayutils/README.md

 run the following:

 ````
-go get github.com/ecnahc515/gist-playground/cmd/gistpl
+go get github.com/ecnahc515/goplayutils/cmd/goplay
 ````

-You should now have the `gistpl` binary in your `$GOPATH`.
+You should now have the `goplay` binary in your `$GOPATH`.

 Usage
 -----

-`gistpl` can take input in a few ways.
+`goplay` can take input in a few ways.
 You can provide it a `gist-id` which is the last segment after your username in a github gist.
 If your providing a specific revision, everything after your username should be used.

 #### Examples: